Marion Barber III: Personal life and death

 In 2014, Barber was detained by police and given a mental evaluation following an incident.

 In 2019, Barber was arrested on two counts of criminal mischief for causing damage to two cars while he was running.
 He pleaded no contest and was sentenced to one year of probation, 60 hours of community service, and a $2,000 fine in April 2022.

-Barber was found dead in his apartment in Frisco, Texas on June 1, 2022, at the age of 38.
+Barber was found dead in his apartment in Frisco, Texas on June 1, 2022, nine days short of his 39th birthday.
 An autopsy revealed that Barber died of heat stroke; according to police, he often exercised in "sauna-like conditions", and he had set the thermostat in his apartment to 91 F before he died.
 His death was ruled an accident.